Frequently asked questions

 It is your responsibility to make sure your passport and/or visa and any other immigration requirements comply with any regulations governing entry to your chosen country or countries.
 You should check these with the relevant Embassy and/or consulate.

-There are presently no visa requirements for British citizens heading to Europe.
-However, requirements can change and you need to make sure that should changes occur, you have sufficinet time to meet the new requirements.
+Requirements can change and you need to make sure that should changes occur, you have sufficinet time to meet the new requirements.
 For other nationalities please consult the relevant embassy.

 If your documents are not in order and you are not able to travel because of this, you will be liable for any cancellation charges as detailed in our booking conditions.
 In addition we will not take any responsibility or issue refunds because of an invalid or lost passport/visa.